lukaszbudnik/migrator/README.md

 ### AWS S3

 If `baseLocation` starts with `s3://` prefix, AWS S3 implementation is used.
-In such case the `baseLocation` property is treated as a bucket name:
+In such case the `baseLocation` property is treated as a bucket name followed by optional prefix:

 ```
 # S3 bucket
-baseLocation: s3://your-bucket-migrator
+baseLocation: s3://your-bucket-migrator/application-x/prod
 ```

 migrator uses official AWS SDK for Go and uses a well known [default credential provider chain](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).
 Please setup your env variables accordingly.